Skip to main content

 const redraw = await RedrawInit();

 // 2.
-Bind a Surface to the HTML canvas element.
+Bind a Surface to the canvas element, looked up by id.
+The backing

 // 3.
 Build the scene once.
 Keep handles to nodes we want to animate.